BitcoinDesign/Guide/guide/getting-started/getting-started.md

 ### [Hardware overview]({{ '/guide/getting-started/hardware/' | relative_url }})

-Bitcoin-specific hardware is a burgeoning ecosystem within the greater bitcoin ecosystem.
+Bitcoin-specific hardware is a burgeoning ecosystem within the greater Bitcoin ecosystem.
 These are the essential devices that you and your users need to know.